saraozn/tp/docs/UserGuide.md

 #### Filter properties: `filterprop`

-Filters all your properties to only show properties that fit the criteria.
+Filters all your properties to only show properties that fit your criteria.

 Format: `filterprop [pr/PRICE] [c/CHARACTERISTIC]…​`